diarmuidcwc/AcraNetwork/docs/npd.rst

-:class:`NDP` Documentation
+:class:`NPD` Documentation
 ***************************

 .. py:currentmodule:: NPD

-NPD is a TTC payload format usual encapsulated in UDP payloads
+NPD is a TTC payload format usual encapsulated in UDP payloads.
+It is commonly known as DARv3

 This module supports the creating and analysis of NPD packets